Art-ek/HTTP-codes-URL-and-redirects/README.md

 -    Example: /get-web-request.ps1 -list ./test.txt -local_proxy $false

    You can change your burp port in the script file.
 Variable name is:proxy_burp.
-   By default proxy listens on port 8080, you can also use any other proxy, does not have to be local proxy if you know what I mean ;)
+   By default proxy listens on port 8080, you can also use any other proxy, does not have to be local proxy, should work with any proxy, havent tested it.

 ++ Currently working on a function that will show us all redirection steps with full details and HTTP codes.